All Episodes

 The government doesn't care about him.

-Oh, I I couldn't agree more, Rush.
+Oh, I couldn't agree more, Rush.

 So when times get tough, it's me.

-I it's me against whatever, and I have to make it work.
+And I have to make it work.

-Well, yeah, very everybody does.
+Well, yeah, everybody does.

 Not everybody's cut in the same cloth, obviously.

-Not everybody's self-starter, not everybody's cut out to be self-employed.
+Not everybody's cut out to be self-employed.

-Not everybody is uh is is hardwired the same way.
+Not everybody is hardwired the same way.

 Yeah, go ahead.

-I hated school, and as a result, I never went to college.
+And as a result, I never went to college.

 But I'm an engineer.

-I work in the professional world, I'm licensed in several states, and this has uh and you've mentioned it, you know, that uh what how you define intelligence is something I've spent a lot of time reflecting on, okay?
+And this has, and you've mentioned it, you know, that how you define intelligence is something I've spent a lot of time reflecting on, okay?

-And when I look around and I see the influence that you've had on our society politically, the broadcast world, I w I'm not trying to suck up the air rush, but frankly, in my opinion, you're the greatest genius that has ever been in broadcast or political history.
+And when I look around and I see the influence that you've had on our society politically, the broadcast world, I'm not trying to suck up the air rush, but frankly, in my opinion, you're the greatest genius that has ever been in broadcast or political history.

-That's gonna make Larry King very mad.
+That's going to make Larry King very mad.

 I mean, after all, he is pretty old.